I have gotten SO many requests to share my “secrets” for glowing skin and shiny hair that I just had to do a blog post!

-When it comes to hair, we’re all a little different – short, long, how long you can go without a wash, etc. Probably my biggest reason for having shiny hair that grows so fast is how I eat.
+When it comes to hair, we’re all a little different – short, long, how long you can go without a wash, etc. Probably my biggest reason for having shiny hair that grows so fast is how I eat, and how much water I drink daily.
 That’s #1.
 I also just don’t wash it more than once a week, and have never been one to back comb, or put a lot of products in my hair.

 Sleeping on your hair: I have been sleeping on a satin pillowcase for years, because it prevents breakage and is very gentle on your hair.
 I’ve gone through various stages of life where I would put it in pigtails or braids (my hair is long!) or put it up on my head.

 I also like using a satin-lined sleeping cap when I travel, which keeps the hair all contained in one place and very soft and not messy in the morning when I wake up.

 Hair ties: Speaking of breakage, I always wear cloth hair ties to prevent it breaking since I work out so much – and as you’ve probably noticed from my videos they don’t always hold it up!
 I’d rather have it fall down than break though, so I just go with it.